j46-txt/takakia/README.md

 # Takakia 𖧧

 A command-line AI chat interface optimized for older or low-spec hardware.
-Built for an immediate, ready-to-use experience: open a terminal, type a prompt, and get answers.
+Built for an immediate, ready-to-use experience: open a terminal, type a prompt, and get the answer.

 By minimizing external dependencies and using direct, stateless HTTP streaming adapters, it delivers a responsive terminal chat experience while keeping its memory and CPU footprint exceptionally low.